 BIPOC staff may agree to take on additional duties outside of their role because:

-1. We have personally faced micro-inequities at work (or in our personal lives) and want to create a more equitable work environment for ourselves and others.
+1. We have personally faced microaggressions at work (or in our personal lives) and want to create a more equitable work environment for ourselves and others.

 2. We feel strongly about inclusivity and hold valuable experiential or educational knowledge that we believe qualifies us to help.